sinruidotec/Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-This project is based on the inspiration provided by Creative Commons license of the design created by Cindy Shin in Behance.
-I appreciate their contribution to the community and their work on the original project.

 This project is based on the inspiration  provided by [Creative Commons license of the design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015t) created by [Cindy Shin in Behance]. (https://www.behance.net/adagio07) I appreciate their contribution to the community and their work on the original project.